 Instagram releases unique Story stickers often -- whether it's Monday, a holiday, or a season.
 Check this section every day for new and timely stickers to add to your Story.

-Add location, hashtag, and poll stickers.
+Add location, hashtag, poll, and selfie stickers.

 Boost the engagement on your Instagram Story by opening it up to other people doing the same things you are.
 Open up the stickers section, and tap any of these buttons to customize your story:

 Start typing in wherever you are, and you'll be able to pull in a geographically-specific sticker to show where you are.